 An event group can be created from scratch via the Add Event menu.

-Existing events can be grouped by selecting each one and then clicking the Group button, provided they are the same stroke and distance.
+Existing events can be grouped by selecting the checkbox next to each one you want to group and then clicking the Group button (provided they are the same stroke and distance).

 ➧ Meet Maestro and Event Grouping